Ludicorp: Acquisition by Yahoo!

 At the end of 2004, Butterfield, Fake and Classon sold Ludicorp to Yahoo!.
-However, Butterfield also has admitted to selling the company too early, as many fans and users of twitter considered Yahoo! to be a poor owner.
 Following the acquisition, Fake and Classon left, with Butterfield following two years later in 2007 after having his second child and divorcing from Fake.
 In a memoir he sent to Brad Garlinghouse, announcing his resignation he said he felt “sidelined” by Yahoo! and did not have as much of a say in his company anymore.

 In the years that Yahoo! owned Ludicorp, its main product Flickr peaked and then began to decline, with other social media networks taking over, such as Instagram and Snapchat.
-Furthermore, as Yahoo! did not focus on the development of Flickr it became difficult to monetize becoming unprofitable for Ludicorp and Yahoo!.
-Realising this, Yahoo! sold Flickr to SmugMug, causing Ludicorp to lose its main product.
-Although Ludicorp no longer owns Flickr as Yahoo! sold the product, not the company.
+Yahoo! did not focus on the development of Flickr and it became unprofitable for Ludicorp and Yahoo!.
+Yahoo! sold Flickr to SmugMug, causing Ludicorp to lose its main product.